ACL

 Note

-In the dialog window, select a subnet you want to associate with the ACL from a drop-down list and confirm the action.
-You can specify multiple subnets at once.
+To narrow down the ACL search, you can use the VPC selector or search across the resorce table.
+You can select multiple subnets at once.
 Only one ACL can be associated with a subnet, but you can always change your choice and associate a different ACL with the subnet.

 Note